NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 * Pixel coordinates depend on image calibration.
 * Pixel indices are always positive integer values.
 * The lowest pixel index of a 2D image always is `[1,1]`.
+* When looking at a 2D image, the lowest pixel index is in the lower left corner.

 &nbsp;